eprintsug/cookie-warning/README.md

 cookie-warning
 ==============

-Cookie Warning package for EPrints
+Cookie Warning package for EPrints.
+Uses bootstrap for styling but does not rely on the Bootstrap theme pack.

 Download
 ========

-Latest version of the package is avaiable to download here: http://bazaar.eprints.org/353/
+The Old version of the package is avaiable to download here: http://bazaar.eprints.org/353/

+A new version will be uploaded to the bazaar soon.